KreenGG/marketplace-api/Readme.md

-# Django Shop with Docker Compose, Makefile, and PostgreSQL
+# Marketplace API

-This is a Shop made with Django, Docker Compose, Makefile, and PostgreSQL.
+This is a Marketplace API made with Django-ninja, Docker Compose, Makefile, and PostgreSQL.

 ## Requirements